2022-23 Industrial Action FAQs

 Has UCU negotiated with Queen’s management to try to resolve the issues underpinning the strike?

-Your UCU officers at Queen’s serve on two university committees with management: JCC and JCNC.
+Your UCU officers at Queen’s serve on two university committees with management: JCC (Joint Consultative Committee) and JCNC (Joint Consultative and Negotiating Committee).
 On JCC we are joined by our sister unions NIPSAA and UNITE.
 JCNC, meanwhile, is used to discuss matters that affect UCU members but that do not affect the other unions.
 Your health and safety officer also serves on a number of university health and safety committees.
-During COVID we have had JCC meetings every two weeks.
-Management are certainly willing to talk about the issues that affect staff.
-Meaningful change, however, that addresses issues around workload and casualisation is slow.
+Management are certainly willing to talk about the issues that affect staff and the joint agreement negotiated with management by UCU and agreed on July 1 2022 has been helpful to this end.
+Meaningful change, however, that addresses issues around workload and casualisation, is still slow.

 On pay and pensions, Queen’s argues that these are a national dispute that the university cannot resolve unilaterally.
 This statement ignores the fact that our management is represented on the committees that make these national decisions.

 If you look at the case of pensions, a number of other universities wrote joint statements with their local UCU branches that sought to challenge the valuation and approach proposed by USS and the pensions regulator.
 Your local UCU officers tried to issue a similar joint statement with Queen’s management.
-We sent them a draft statement in mid-August and heard nothing back until after the employers group had forced a proposal through the joint negotiating committee that would cut defined pensions by a third.
+We sent them a draft statement in mid-August 2021 and heard nothing back until after the employers group had forced a proposal through the joint negotiating committee that would cut defined pensions by a third.
 We withdrew the statement at that point as we felt that the content of the statement was no longer relevant.
-Similarly, we sent the UCU proposals on the pensions scheme to management at Queen’s on the 12th November for comment.
-We are yet to hear anything back.
+Similarly, we sent the UCU proposals on the pensions scheme to management at Queen’s on the 12th November 2021 for comment.
+The joint agreement of July 1 2022 sets out the current state of affairs on the pensions issue.

-Is it fair to take this action and damage the education of a cohort of student who have suffered so much because of the COVID pandemic?
+Is it fair to take this action and damage the education of a cohort of students who have suffered so much because of the COVID pandemic?

-The students union supports our action.
-They ran a referendum to determine what stance they should take.
+In 2021, the SU ran a referendum to determine what stance they should take on that year’s industrial dispute.
 84.6% of the students who voted support our strike action.
-Students understand that our working conditions are their learning conditions and stand with us in wanting them improved.
+Students understand that staff working conditions are their learning conditions, and stand with us in wanting them improved.

 Who takes the decision to strike?